ifarankhan/TDD-wordpress/readme.md

 Installation
 ------------

-1. Download the PrimaryCategory plugin ZIP file.
+1. Download the TDD plugin ZIP file.
 2. Log in to your WordPress admin dashboard.
 3. Go to "Plugins" > "Add New".
 4. Click on the "Upload Plugin" button.